material-components/material-components-web/packages/mdc-textfield/README.md

 </div>
 ```

-Helper text and Character counter are optional subcomponents of text field that can co-exist independantly.
+Helper text and Character counter are optional subcomponents of text field that can co-exist independently.
 It is recommended that `.mdc-text-field` and `.mdc-text-field-helper-line` elements have same width for correct layout.

 ### Text Field with Leading and Trailing Icons